napcs/node-livereload/README.md

 * `exclusions` lets you specify files to ignore.
 By default, this includes `.git/`, `.svn/`, and `.hg/`
 * `originalPath` Set URL you use for development, e.g 'http:/domain.com', then LiveReload will proxy this url to local path.
 * `overrideURL` lets you specify a different host for CSS files.
 This lets you edit local CSS files but view a live site.
 See <http://feedback.livereload.com/knowledgebase/articles/86220-preview-css-changes-against-a-live-site-then-uplo> for details.
 * `usePolling` Poll for file system changes.
-Set this to true to successfully watch files over a network.
+Set this to `true` to successfully watch files over a network.
 * `delay` add a delay (in miliseconds) between when livereload detects a change to the filesystem and when it notifies the browser.
 Useful if the browser is reloading/refreshing before a file has been compiled, for example, by browserify.
 * `noListen` Pass as `true` to indicate that the websocket server should not be started automatically. (useful if you want to start it yourself later)

-The 2nd argument is an optional `callback` that will be sent to the websocket Server and called for the `listening` event. (ie: when the server is ready to start accepting connections)
+The second argument is an optional `callback` that will be sent to the LiveReload server and called for the `listening` event. (ie: when the server is ready to start accepting connections)

 # License